Lombiq/Orchard-Training-Demo-Module/Readme.md

 Be sure to check out the [Orchard Dojo Library for Orchard Core](https://orcharddojo.net/orchard-resources/CoreLibrary/) for a wealth of Orchard Core guidelines, best practices, development utilities (like scripts and snippets), and more as well!

+If you'd like to clean out comments from code files so you can just see the essence, then use the [Comment Remover VS extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommentRemover) to quickly do it.

 ## Contributing and support